Outdoor wood-fired boiler: Secondary combustion (gasification) outdoor wood boilers

 Gasifier wood boilers use secondary combustion air to burn additional wood gases.
 The most sophisticated systems use computer controls to direct air at different stages of the burn process at variable volume.

 High efficiency outdoor wood boilers use down draft gasification must meet strict EPA Phase 2 Certification.
 Outdoor wood gasification boilers can burn between 30% - 50% less fuel than its traditional counterpart.

 Outdoor wood boilers are a topic of environmental controversy.
 An improperly used or built outdoor wood boiler can produce wood smoke with excessive unburned particulate matter, but when properly burned, studies show that burning wood is still one of the most environmentally friendly heating options.
 In 2007, EPA began a voluntary program to encourage manufacturers to reduce particulate levels.
 In 2015, the U.S. EPA updated its clean air standards for residential wood heaters, this is a mandatory standard for sales in the United States.
 The revised regulations apply only to new products and will not affect existing wood heaters.
 At this point, the only boilers that pass these emission controls are gasification models.

-Beginning in 2023, consumers buying and installing high efficient residential wood boiler heating systems may be eligible to claim a 30% tax credit based on the full cost of the unit.
-The credit runs through December 31, 2032 and is capped at $2,000 annually.
-For a stove to qualify for the tax credit, the wood boiler must meet strict EPA standards for efficiency of at least 75% for Overall High Heating Value Efficiency.
-A wood boiler must also have emission of pollutants of a total less than 0.15lbs/Million of BTU.